 Werner Herzog, Nick Nolte, Emily Swallow and Omid Abtahi will also play roles in the series.

-It’s also been revealed that Taika Waititi (who will also direct an episode, below) is set to voice a robot bounty hunter in the series, specifically a character called IG-11 (not IG-88, an identical droid from the original trilogy), while Agents of SHIELD star Ming-Na Wen will also play an undisclosed role.
+It’s also been revealed that Taika Waititi (who will also direct an episode, below) is set to voice a robot bounty hunter in the series, specifically a character called IG-11 (not IG-88, an identical droid from the original trilogy).

 Favreau has assembled a diverse crew of directors to helm episodes in the series.
 Check out the list in full below.